dantheman0207/homebrew-retrier/README.md

 ### Install via Homebrew

-To install `retrier`, first add the Homebrew tap for the repository:
+To install `retrier`, first add the Homebrew tap for the repository.

 ```bash
 brew tap dantheman0207/retrier
 ```

-Once the tap is added, you can install the tool using:
+Once the tap is added, you can install the tool.

 ```bash
 brew install retrier
 ```

-After installation, you can check if `retrier` is available by running:
+After installation, you can check if `retrier` is available.

 ```bash
 retrier --help